 As children reach elementary level, a common question Montessori homeschoolers and Montessori parents in general ask is some variation of “How long does my child need Montessori?”

 If you’re thinking of the most important Montessori principle of following the child, I’d have to say that the answer to the question is “The rest of your child’s life.”
 By that, I simply mean that it’s important for a Montessori child to keep in mind his or her interests when making important decisions even as an adult.
 I still encourage my adult kids to follow their interests when making important life decisions.
 Of course, there will be times when sacrifices are necessary as an adult or when a temporary job won’t necessarily follow a person’s interests.
 But it’s still a good general rule to follow to help keep life on track.

 If the question is related to using specific Montessori materials and lessons, the answer can vary dramatically from child to child.
-I love Montessori education at all levels, but it isn’t right for every family or for every child past age five.
+I love Montessori education at all levels, but it isn’t right (or possible) for every family or for every child past age five.
 As always, it’s important to observe your child to see what works best for him or her.
 And you have to consider what works for you and for the rest of your family, too.